Welcome back to school and to Kangaroo Class

 Mrs Julia Davis (Wednesday, Thursday and Friday)

-This term, the children will begin to start the Epic Egyptian topic where they will learn about: the location of Egypt and the importance of the river Nile; Egyptian Gods and Goddesses; their beliefs about the afterlife and Tutankhamun.
-In literacy, we will be continuing to develop our explanation texts, write a diary entry (linked to Youlbury), instructions linked to DT.
-The children will also continue to study the necessary elements of grammar, spelling and handwriting.
-In maths we will be introducing units on decimals and time, alongside continuing work on multiplication and division.
-We will also continue work on other areas of maths such as area and perimeter.
-Throughout these topics we will also be developing the children’s problem solving and reasoning skills.
-In Science this term, the children will continue to work on the Human body with the main focus being the digestive system and teeth.
-P.E will usually be on a Tuesday and Thursday afternoon, both inside and outside.
-Please make sure P.E kit, including trainers, is in school every day as we do have extra sessions.
+Our topic this term is ‘Rainforests of the World’.
+Throughout this topic we will be considering where in the world rainforests exist; what plants exist there; what species of animals dwell in the rainforest and why this environment is endangered.
+In English, we will be continuing to develop story writing skills, writing reports and persuasive letters.
+The children will continue to studying poetry alongside the necessary elements of grammar, spelling and handwriting.
+In maths we will be introducing a unit on fractions and decimals alongside continuing work on multiplication and division.
+We will also start work on other areas of maths such as shape and area and perimeter.
+Within these topics we will also be developing the children’s problem solving and reasoning skills.
+This term’s Science focuses on Plants: what they need to survive; how they reproduce and the different ways they disperse their seeds.
+P.E will usually be on a Tuesday and Thursday afternoon, both inside and outside Please make sure P.E kit, including trainers, is in school every day as we do have extra sessions.
 If your child is unable to participate in P.E lessons, please send in a note.

-We are also looking forward to our visit to Youlbury in May where the children will have the opportunity to take part in a range of exciting and challenging outdoor activities.
+We are looking forward to our visit to Youlbury in June where the children will have the opportunity to take part in a range of exciting and challenging outdoor activities.

 Year 3 children have the opportunity to learn a stringed instrument, violin, ‘cello or double bass.
 The lessons are on Wednesday morning and this year will be taught by Mr Mark Levy from the County Music Service.
 These lessons are paid for by the school and the children will be playing on school instruments.
 If your child has a preference for which instrument they learn, please let us know and we will do our best to accommodate them.